Braves vs. Rockies Player Props Betting Odds

 McMahon Stats

-- McMahon has recorded 68 hits with 20 doubles, three triples, 10 home runs and 31 walks.
+- McMahon has collected 69 hits with 20 doubles, three triples, 10 home runs and 31 walks.
 He has driven in 38 runs with four stolen bases.

-- McMahon will look for his ninth straight game with a hit in this contest.
-During his last 10 games he is hitting .342 with four doubles, a triple, a home run, six walks and four RBI.
+- McMahon will look for his 10th straight game with a hit in this contest.
+In his last 10 games he is hitting .324 with two doubles, a triple, a home run, six walks and three RBI.

 McMahon Recent Games